Exact Statistical Inference for the Wasserstein Distance by Selective Inference: Introduction

 The Wasserstein distance, which is a metric used to compare the probability distributions, has been attracted significant attention and being used more and more in Statistics and Machine Learning (ML) \citep{kolouri2017optimal}.
 This distance measures the cost to couple one distribution with another, which arises from the notion of \emph{optimal transport} \citep{villani2009optimal}.
 The utilization of the Wasserstein distance benefits to several applications such as supervised learning \citep{frogner2015learning}, generative modelling \citep{arjovsky2017wasserstein}, biology \citep{evans2012phylogenetic}, and computer vision \citep{ni2009local}.

 When the Wasserstein distance calculated from noisy data is used for various decision-making problems, it is necessary to quantify its statistical reliability, e.g., in the form of confidence intervals (CIs).
 However, there is no satisfactory statistical inference method for the Wasserstein distance.
-This is because the Wasserstein distance is defined as the solution of an optimization problem such as linear programming (LP), and it is difficult to analyze how the uncertainty in the data is transmitted to the uncertainty in the Wasserstein distance.
+The main reason is that the Wasserstein distance is defined based on the optimal solution of a linear program (LP), and it is difficult to analyze how the uncertainty in the data is transmitted to the uncertainty in the Wasserstein distance.
 Several studies have been proposed in literature \citep{bernton2017inference, del1999tests, del2019central, ramdas2017wasserstein, imaizumi2019hypothesis}.
 However, they all rely on asymptotic approximation to mitigate the difficulty stemming from the fact that the Wasserstein distance depends on the optimization problem, and thus most of them can only be applied to one-dimensional problems (the details will be discussed in the related work section).

 When an optimization problem such as LP is applied to random data, it is intrinsically difficult to derive the \emph{exact (non-asymptotic)} sampling distribution of the optimal solution.
 In this paper, to resolve the difficulty, we introduce the idea of conditional Selective Inference (SI).
 It is well-known that the optimal solution of an LP depends only on a subset of variables, called \emph{basic variables}.
 Therefore, the LP algorithm can be interpreted as first identifying the basic variables, and then solving the linear system of equations about the basic variables.